ARM-software/abi-aa/atomicsabi64/atomicsabi64.rst

 an outcome of execution according to the AArch64 Memory Model contained in §B2 of the Arm Architecture Reference Manual [ARMARM_] that is not an outcome of execution of the source program under the ISO C model.
 In this section we define the process by which we test compatibility.
-Please refer to `Appendix: Mix Testing`_ for information on how ABI-compatibility is tested.

 Definition of ABI-Compatibility for Atomic Operations
 -----------------------------------------------------